 Light painting artist TigTab has been capturing images since she can remember and has been light painting since 2009.
-TigTab is best known for her light stencil work and her images have racked up thousands of views on her flickr page which is where she shares her new works.
+TigTab is best known for her light stencil work and her images have racked up thousands of views.
 TigTab’s stencil work doesn’t stop with her light painting, she also creates spray paint stencil work inspired by another one of her fascinations, street art.
 TigTab’s favorite artist is Kaff-eine and the street art influence can be scene in her light painting work.
 Check out some of TigTab’s images below, read the full light painting photography interview, and check out her flickr page for more images and information.

 1. What is your name?

 2. Do you have an alias that you go by?

 3. Are you a soloist or are you part of a Light Painting group?
 If a group who is in your group?

 I am really lucky to hang out and shoot with a great bunch of talented photgraphers/light painters/artists.

 4. What education do you have?

 5. What is your occupation?

 6. How long have you been a photographer?